Skip to main content

 Students learn about the kinds of questions that guide field investigations and then conduct one of the following field investigations (45 minutes):

-• Bird survey: follow a transect around Spring Meadow Lake and collect data on which bird species you observe.
+• Bird survey: After a brief lesson on bird identification and the importance of citizen science. students will follow a transect around Spring Meadow Lake and collect data on which bird species they observe.
 The data collected will be entered into the citizen science website, eBird, and will contribute to a data set used by birders and scientists across the globe.

 • Macro invertebrates study: Macroinvertebrates respond to many kinds of pollution, and therefore are useful in indicating the health of water bodies.
 Students will use nets, magnifying glasses and other tools to sample and observe these small species and use their findings to evaluate the health of Spring Meadow Lake or nearby Ten Mile Creek.
 (This can be a two hour long program in which students evaluate both the creek and lake and compare findings of each)

 Ever wonder what the biggest fish in Montana is, the state fish or the rarest?
 During this fun interpretive talk, learn basic facts about Montana’s native & non-native fish species, their adaptations, and the unique ecosystems they depend upon.
-This program features replicas and parts from all sorts of fish species.
+Then utilize a field guide to try to idenitfy 10 of Montana's fish and answer some questions about their natural history.
 (45 minutes)

 • Living With Wildlife

 Required if using our Travel and Transportation Grant.
 Students learn about how they can help conserve Montana wildlife, minimize human-wildlife conflict, and safely recreate outdoors.
-Choose from bears, mountain lions, wolves or keeping wildlife wild.
+Choose from Bear Safety and Skills or Keeping Wildlife Wild.
 (45 minutes)

 • Montana Wildlife Scavenger Hunt